-Pearl Harbor is the greatest intelligence failure in history.
+“Pearl Harbor is the greatest intelligence failure in history.
 This can never happen again.”
 That’s a quote from the film Midway, directed by Roland Emerich and written by Wes Tooke.
 The Emerich film features Woody Harrelson as Admiral Chester Nimitz, and Aaron Eckhardt as Col. Jimmy Doolittle.

-> The film is scheduled to hit theaters just in time for the 2019 Veterans Day weekend, and offers moviegoers a clear action drama set around real-world 20th century wartime events.
+The film offers moviegoers a clear action drama set around real-world 20th century wartime events.
 “Midway” follows the American retaliation for the bombing of Pearl Harbor, and that single decisive victory that changed the course of the war in the Pacific.
 The narrative follows two naval officers and includes several critical role-players, including Adm.
 Chester Nimitz, Gen. James Doolittle and Adm.
 William Halsey.